kodecocodes/i9t/multitasking/multitasking.markdown

 Now you can make `LogsViewController` a delegate of the popover presentation controller.

 Find the implementation of `presentImagePickerControllerWithSourceType(_:)`.
 Read through the implementation and you'll see that when the source type is `.PhotoLibrary`, `UIImagePickerController` presents as a popover.
-Update the implementation by adding `presenter?.delegate = self` as shown below:
+Update the implementation by adding `presenter?.delegate = self` as shown:

 ```swift
 func presentImagePickerControllerWithSourceType(sourceType: